Breakfast daily, 4 three-course dinners including a farewell dinner in Philadelphia

 Welcome to Washington DC!
 At 6 pm, meet with your traveling companions for a welcome drink.
 Your Tour Director will prepare you for your upcoming adventure.

-Today, visit YORKTOWN HISTORICAL BATTLEFIELD PARK, where the British surrendered to Washington’s troops in 1781, bringing an end to the American Revolution.
-Continue to historic Williamsburg for a two night stay.
+This morning we visit MOUNT VERNON, the restored home of George Washington.
+Tour the house and gardens, and visit the gravesite.
+Then, visit YORKTOWN HISTORICAL BATTLEFIELD PARK, where the British surrendered to Washington’s troops in 1781, bringing an end to the American Revolution.
+Your evening is free.

 Day 4 Williamsburg.
 Excursion to Jamestown Settlement